tsaffi/pagination/README.md

 # Pagination

-Pagination is a project that implements the display of paginated items with the Items per page, search, and sort filters and ensuring optimal performance.
+Pagination is a project that implements the display of paginated items with the option to change the number of items rendered per page and search and sort items in ascending/descending order of their name, while taking into consideration performance with large datasets.

 ## Requirements

-List of server requirements to have the project running
+List of server requirements to have the project running:

-`PHP 8.2, MySQL 8.1.0, Web Server (eg Nginx)`
+`PHP 8.2, MySQL 8.1.0, Web Server (e.g. Nginx)`

 ## Installation and Setup

-Step by step procedue to install and configure the project
+Step by step procedure to install and configure the project:

-- Install the packages.
+- Install dependencies:

     `composer install`

-- Run the migrations and seed the data.
+- Run the migrations and seed the data:

     `php artisan migrate --seed`

 ## Serving the Application

-- Start your Laravel development server
+- Start your Laravel development server:

-    `php artisan serve`.
+    `php artisan serve`

 - Navigate to the page where the Livewire component is rendered (e.g. http://localhost:8000/opportunities).

-- Test changing the "Items per page" selection and navigating through pages to ensure everything works as expected.
+- Test changing the "Items per page", "search", and "sort" selections and navigating through pages to ensure everything works as expected.